 US Debate over Climate Change Heats Up

-In 2007 the IPCC released its Fourth Assessment Report stating that “warming of the climate system is unequivocal” and that “most of the observed increase in global average temperatures since the mid-20th century is very likely [90% confidence] due to the observed increase in anthropogenic [man-made] greenhouse gas concentrations.”The IPCC and Al Gore received a Noble Peace Prize for their climate science work in Oct.
-2007.
+A IPCC assessment report stated that climate change was accelerating, which could lead to more war and conflict around the world, and the report called for urgent counter-measures to be implemented.The IPCC and Al Gore jointly received the 2007 Noble Peace Prize “for their efforts to build up and disseminate greater knowledge about man-made climate change.”
 In response to the IPCC findings, a group of scientists formed the Nongovernmental International Panel on Climate Change (NIPCC) to compile a report challenging the science behind man-made climate change.
 Their Mar.
 2, 2008 report, “Nature, Not Human Activity, Rules the Climate,” was published by the Heartland Institute.

 On Sep.
-21, 2014 the largest climate march to date took place in New York, NY, as over 400,000 people marched to demand that world governments take immediate action to reduce greenhouse gas emissions.As many as 1.4 million people worldwide participated in a school walk out in Mar.
-2019 to bring attention to climate change.
+21, 2014 the largest climate march to date took place in New York, NY, as over 400,000 people marched to demand that world governments take immediate action to reduce greenhouse gas emissions.In Mar.
+2019, as many as 1.4 million people worldwide participated in a school walk out to bring attention to climate change.
 The student movement started by Swedish climate activist Greta Thunberg continued on Sep.
 20, 2019 with an estimated four million demonstrators in at least 160 countries calling for action on climate change, an event that is thought to be the largest climate protest in history to that point.

 How Will Climate Change Affect Us?

-As of 2010 the US had 4.5% of the world’s population but was responsible for about 28% of all global greenhouse gas emissions.In 2011 global emissions of human-produced CO2 were about 34 billion tons, the equivalent of about 408 billion shipping containers full of greenhouse gases.
+The Unites States makes up about 4% of the world’s population but was responsible for nearly one-third of historical global greenhouse gas emissions.In 2018, global emissions of human-produced CO2 were about 37 billion tons.

-Predictions about how climate changes will affect civilization range from a Department of Defense report footnotes:detailing catastrophic weather events and a “significant drop in the human carrying capacity of the Earth’s environment,” to an Oregon Institute of Science and Health report detailing “an increasingly lush environment of plants and animals.”
+Predictions about how climate changes would affect civilization ranged from a Department of Defense reportdetailing catastrophic weather events and a “significant drop in the human carrying capacity of the Earth’s environment,” to an Oregon Institute of Science and Health report detailing “an increasingly lush environment of plants and animals.”